kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 **Note**: This is a result of the intended feature.
-If multiple webhooks are defined and one or more of them are unreachable, the request latency would get a hit but this is upto the configuration made by the user.
+If multiple webhooks are defined and one or more of them are unreachable, the request latency would get a hit but this is up to the configuration made by the user.
 The feature implementation itself doesn't introduce any change to the existing SLIs/SLOs.